ModiaSim/Modia.jl/docs/src/tutorial/Modeling.md

 Variables `sys.u` and `sys.y` are vectors with one element each.

 Note, `[0; w^2]` is a vector in Julia and not a column matrix.
-In order that `B` is defined as column matrix, the Julia 1.7 feature is used to append two semikolons, that is, `[0; w^2;;]`
+In order that `B` is defined as column matrix, the Julia 1.7 feature is used to append two semicolons, that is, `[0; w^2;;]`

 Array equations remain array equations during symbolic transformation and in the generated code,